 Some products are so ordinary and seemingly simple that we are surprised when problems arise.
-One series of lawsuits at a potential turning point this month surrounds an every day household item—denture cream.
+One series of lawsuits at a potential turning point this month surrounds an everyday household item—denture cream.
 About 34 million Americans use dentures, appliances to replace missing teeth.
 One-third of those use denture cream to temporarily “glue” the dentures in their mouth, so they can do everyday things like eating apples and talk confidently knowing their teeth will stay in their mouth (you’ve seen the commercials).

 The denture cream lawsuits allege that two manufacturers of denture cream, Glaxo Smith Kline (Poligrip) and Proctor and Gamble (Fixodent) failed to warn of the dangers their products pose to users.
 The science, according to a 2008 article in the medical journal Neurology cited by lawyers, is basically that some users suffer from zinc poisoning.
 The manufacturers include zinc in their products to help make the dentures stick.
 That’s not a problem if the dentures are perfectly fitted and consumers only have to use a small amount of cream.
 However, anecdotally, it seems that most denture wearers complain that they never fit right.
-The result is that many consumers must liberally apply denture cream in order to keep their teeth locked in place.
+The result is that many consumers must liberally apply denture cream to keep their teeth locked in place.
 A company that makes denture cream would probably know that.

-Zinc poisoning can cause a host of problems, including paralysis, numbness, tingling, muscle weakness, neuropathy (reduction in strength of extremities, lack of balance), bone marrow failure and anemia.
-These injuries have been misdiagnosed as multiple sclerosis, demyelinating syndrome, chronic inflammatory demyelinating polyneuropathy (CIDP) and Guillain-Barré syndrome.
+Zinc poisoning can cause a host of problems, including paralysis, numbness, tingling, muscle weakness, neuropathy (reduction in strength of extremities, lack of balance), bone marrow failure, and anemia.
+These injuries have been misdiagnosed as multiple sclerosis, demyelinating syndrome, chronic inflammatory demyelinating polyneuropathy (CIDP), and Guillain-Barré syndrome.

 Because denture cream is a class-I medical device, no warning labels are technically required.
 Additionally, the FDA does not require manufacturers to show how much zinc their products contain.
 So, consumers have no way of knowing that these products can be dangerous.
 That’s what makes the company’s responses to the denture cream lawsuits so insulting.